GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 Description:
 The maximum size of the log before it is rotated.
 Size is specified in kilobytes.

-## DOCKERSHAREDDIR
+## DOCKERSTORAGEDIR

-* System Detected value: `~/.config/appdata/shared`
+* System Detected value: `~/storage`
-* Default value: `~/.config/appdata/shared`
+* Default value: `~/storage`

 Description:
-This directory will be mounted under `/shared` inside every container across DS.
+This directory will be mounted under `/storage` inside every container across DS.
 There is no specific use for this directory, it can be used however you like.

-## DOWNLOADSDIR
+## !DEPRECATED!
+DOWNLOADSDIR

-* System Detected value: `~/Downloads`
+DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
+This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
+The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
+If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

 * Default value: `/mnt/downloads`

 Description: